harvardinformatics/micro-course/intro_to_bioinformatics/awk_intro_master.md

 `awk '{print $2,$1}' data/hg38.genome | less`

-Note that the different fields are joined with commas when printing.
+Note that when the different fields are separated with commas in the `print` statement, they are joined by the output field separator (the **OFS** variable, described below), which is by default a space.
+If the comma is omitted between fields (e.g., `awk '{print $2 $1}'`, they are concatenated without a separator.
 <br/>
 <br/>